samsherrawal/AzurePostGreSQLHOL/module05/concepts-server-parameters.md

 In order to review which parameters are available to view or to modify, we recommend going into the Azure portal, and to the Server Parameters page.
 You can also configure parameters on a per-user or per-database basis using `ALTER DATABASE` or `ALTER ROLE` commands.

->[!NOTE]
-> Since Azure Database for PostgreSQL is a managed database service, users are not provided host or OS access to view or modify configuration files such as `postgresql.conf`.
+Please Note  Since Azure Database for PostgreSQL is a managed database service, users are not provided host or OS access to view or modify configuration files such as `postgresql.conf`.
 The content of the file is automatically updated based on parameter changes in the Server Parameters page.

 :::image type="content" source="./media/concepts-server-parameters/server-parameters.png" alt-text="Server parameters - portal":::